SpinWaves/Akel/README.md

     * FixedAllocator is a fast allocator consisting of blocks of the same size that can be allocated.
 It is more performance oriented than memory optimised because if an allocated block is not used in full, the unused memory is wasted.
     * JamAllocator is a slightly less efficient (but still effective) allocator that is memory optimisation oriented.
 It allocates the memory size you want, no memory is wasted.
 * Memory protection system in case of crash
+* Native ImGui implementation using Akel's renderer

 # Coming soon...
 * Cube demo
 * Custom strings to replace std::string
-* Better ImGui component implementation using Akel Vulkan renderer
 * Custom shading language
 * Models manager